Duhonw

-Its population was 294, according to the 2011 census; a 2% fall since the 300 people noted in 2001.

-The 2011 census showed 14.6% of the population could speak Welsh, a rise from 9.2% in 2001.
+According to the 2011 census, the population was 294, a 2% decrease from the 300 people recorded in 2001.
+The 2011 census showed that 14.6% of the population could speak Welsh, an increase from 9.2% in 2001.

 Duhonw Community Council was created following a 1985 review by the Local Government Boundary Commission for Wales, amalgamating the four small communities of Llanddewi'r Cwm, Llangynog, Llanynis and Maesmynis.

-Duhonw is part of the Sennybridge Training Area, and is listed as a Site of Special Scientific Interest.
+Duhonw is part of the UK Ministry of Defence's Sennybridge Training Area, and is listed as a Site of Special Scientific Interest.